-When would I use a tax agent?
+When should I use a tax agent?

-When would I use a BAS agent?
+When should I use a BAS agent?

 What’s the difference between a tax agent and an accountant?

 Whether you choose to see a registered tax/BAS agent or an accountant will depend on what you need help with.
-You can look at MoneySmart’s Choosing an accountant page for more information.
-Just remember, if you choose to use an accountant to do your tax, they still need to be registered with the TPB.
+Just remember that if you choose an accountant to do your taxes, they still need to be registered with the TPB.

-If you use someone to do your tax or BAS who isn’t registered, you’re at risk of using someone who is not able to give you proper and accurate tax advice.
-Further, you will be using someone who isn’t qualified or bound by a Code of Professional Conduct.
+If your tax or BAS agent isn’t registered, you’re at risk of using someone unable to give you proper and accurate tax advice.
+Further, you will be using someone who isn’t qualified or bound by the Code of Professional Conduct.

 Where can I learn more?

 You can read more about using a registered tax or BAS agent by visiting the Tax Practitioners Board website.